 The top rank of the exceptionally velvety, long-storable red wines, which are often 100% new for over two years barriques mature, makes the extraordinary soil type out.
 It is a sand-gravel floor with intermediate layers made of clay and a lower layer made of iron-containing iron locust stone, which is referred to as "crasse de fer" (iron slag) or "machefer".
 The dominant variety becomes around 80% of the vineyard area Merlot grown, other varieties are Cabernet Sauvignon.
 Cabernet Franc and Malbec ( Cot ).
 They are the typical grape varieties of the Rive droite (right bank).
 Just like in the neighboring west Fronsac surprisingly, there are none in Pomerol Grand Cru classification, but a group of wineries is recognized as "Premier Crus".
 The top wine from the legendary Château Petrus is the best of in terms of quality (and price) Médoc equate.
 But some other châteaux also fall into this category.

-Well-known producers are Château Beauregard.
+Well-known producers are Chateau Beauregard.
 Château Bonalgue.
 Château Bourgneuf-Vayron.
-Château Clinet.
+Chateau Clinet.
 Château Certan de May de Certan.
 Château de Sales.
 Château Feytit-Clinet.
-Château Gazin.
+Chateau Gazin.
 Château L'Eglise-Clinet.
 Château L'Évangile.
 Château Le Pin.
 Château La Conseillante.
-Château Lafleur.
+Chateau Lafleur.
 Château La Fleur-Gazin.
 Château La Fleur-Pétrus.
 Château Lagrange.
-Château La Grave.
+Chateau La Grave.
 Château Latour à Pomerol.
-Château Petit Village.
-Château Pétrus.
-Château Trotanoy and Vieux Château Certan, An important role is played by the famous family Moueix, which owns some wineries here and markets much of the production of Pomerol.
+Château Petit-Village.
+Château Petrus.
+Château Trotanoy and Vieux Château Certan, The famous family plays an important role Moueix, which owns some wineries here and markets a large part of the production of Pomerol.